AdaptiveConsulting/ReactiveTraderCloud/docs/docker-setup.md

 ```

 Note the IP address as we'll use it to load the client later.

+First you'll need to set a config file - for simplicity copy `sample.config` to a new file named `config` in the same directory (`deploy`).

 To run the app you'll need to first build the docker containers and provide a `BUILD_NUMBER`, e.g. 1